hpcng/singularity-mpi/README.md

 # Singularity-mpi

-This tool aims at running experiments from which the results can be used to create a compatibility matrix for a given MPI implementation.
+This tool aims at running numerous experiments whose results are all aggregated to create a compatibility matrix for a given MPI implementation(OpenMPI or
+MPICH).
 In other terms, this tool will run different configurations of MPI on the host and within a container and check whether specific MPI applications/tests/benchmarks succeed.
-This is not meant to create an exhaustive compatibility matrix but rather an idea of what to expect since many parameters can impact the overall results (e.g., configuration of the host, configuration of the MPI implememtation).
+This is not meant to create an exhaustive compatibility matrix but rather an idea of what to expect since many parameters can impact the overall results (e.g., configuration of the host, configuration of the MPI implementation).

 # Preparation of the source code